primkey7607/catalog_experiments/README.md

 ### Datavault Database
 Bulk import the datavault dataset by:
 1. Running the dv_importCreator.py in the same directory where the datavault dataset csv files are located.
 As with the normalized bulk import creator, this will generate:

-a.
-A new set of csv files, containing both header files, and a clean version of the original data.
+(a) A new set of csv files, containing both header files, and a clean version of the original data.
-b. a .sh file called 'full_dv_loader.sh'.
+(b) a .sh file called 'full_dv_loader.sh'.

 2. Move this new set of csv files into the neo4j-.../import/ directory, and move the .sh file into the neo4j-.../ directory.
 3. Make sure that the --database option in the .sh file matches the name of the database you want to load the files into.
 4. Make this .sh file executable (e.g. "chmod +x") and run it.